 Figure 4 tracks the percentage of people reporting as female for students and faculty - among undergraduate students females now make up 51% of our enrolments - a first for the discipline; in the three Geo fields, the percentage is 47%.
 Female MSc enrolments are at 45%, PhD enrolments have held steady at 41% and female faculty numbers continue to climb ssteadily, now at 29%.
 Several departments report small numbers of students of unassigned gender - those are not included in the numbers reporting as female.

-The final two figures track the statistics on faculty, support staff and post-docs.
+Figure 5 tracks the statistics on faculty, support staff and post-docs.
 Faculty numbers are up by 4 to a historic high of 590 (but note that number now includes some Environmental Science positions in recently merged departments, not previously counted).
 Post-doc and research associate numbers have increased dramatically over the past two years, largely driven by changes in reporting at two larger departments.
 Support staff (technicians and clerical) has dropped slightly following a gradual increase since 2012.

 As always, if any department wants access to the raw data, I can provide the data laid out by university, but with only your own university specifically identified.
 The other departments will be coded using the Maclean's magazine categories.

 Back to home page